yuzhang03/yuzhang03.github.io/_pages/about.md

 I obtained my Bachelor's degree in Communication Engineering from [Northeastern University](http://english.neu.edu.cn/), China in June 2017.

-I love hiking and music.
+I enjoy hiking and music.

 Recent News
 ======
+* 07/2020: One paper got accepted to BMVC 2020.
 * 06/2020: One paper got accepted to ICML UDL workshop 2020.
 * 04/2020: One paper got accepted to EMBC 2020.
 * 02/2020: One paper got accepted to Journal of the American College of Radiology.